This post may contain affiliate links. Please read our disclosure policy.

 bowl of Creamy Macaroni Salad with a wooden spoon

-• Pasta: I love elbow macaroni but any short pasta will work for this recipe.
+• Pasta: I use elbow macaroni, but any short pasta will work.
+Try Ditialini, small shells, or mini farfalle (bow ties).

 • Red onion: Onion adds flavor, ensure it is finely diced so it doesn’t overpower the other flavors.
-For a milder flavor either soak the diced onion in cold water or use green onion in place.
+For a milder taste, either soak the diced onion in cold water or use green onions in place.

 • Add-Ins: Celery, red bell pepper, and shredded carrots add freshness and crunch.